Updated on February 25, 2022

 Los Angeles is huge—like, really huge.
 The city itself extends as far north as the Angeles National Forest, west to the Pacific Ocean, south to Long Beach and east—well, actually it doesn’t go that far east.
-The county does go quite far inland, however, comprising over 4,7000 square miles of Southern California.
-That is a lot of space for a brewery to set up shop in, and yet, for years, L.A. was considered a second rate beer option to San Diego’s overwhelming number of breweries.
+Regardless, that is a lot of space in Southern California for a brewery to set up shop.
+Yet, for years, L.A. was considered a second-rate beer option to San Diego’s overwhelming number of breweries.

-First and foremost, know you’re going to need a car, and with that vehicle a very nice designated driver whom you can hand a kombucha to keep them satisfied, because we didn’t limit ourselves to Los Angeles city proper with this list.
-These are the five best breweries in the L.A. region, so buckle up, and pack enough layers to get you from the beach through those California cool nights — you’ve got some drinking and exploring to do.
+First and foremost, know you’re going to need a car.
+And with that vehicle we suggest a very nice designated driver whom you can hand a kombucha to keep them satisfied, because we didn’t limit ourselves to Los Angeles city proper with this list.

 Highland Park Brewery

-(If you’re feeling extra ambitious, head over to the Highland Park neighborhood that the brewery is named after and pop into the Hermosillo, where HP originally opened up shop in a minuscule space in the back of the popular bar.
+Pro Tip: If you’re feeling extra ambitious, head over to the Highland Park neighborhood that the brewery is named after and pop into The Hermosillo, where HP originally opened up shop in a minuscule space in the back of the popular bar.
 The tap list features some of the brewery’s most popular, year-round beers, some newly released brews, and a healthy number of mostly local guest breweries, as well as wine options.
-Unlike the massive production space, this is a dimly lit bar, complete with ring toss and shuffleboard if you and your friends are feeling competitive or leather booths to tuck into during date night.)
+Unlike the massive production space, this is a dimly lit bar, complete with ring toss and shuffleboard if you and your friends are feeling competitive or leather booths to tuck into during date night.